acg/alangrow.com/content/blog/music-i-have-loved-and-programmed-to.html.md

 ### EOD: Questionmarks

-On this EP Gjevik reins in the lushness and really lets the hard-edge techo rip.
+On this EP Gjevik reins in the lushness and really lets the hard-edge techno rip.
 The sweet melodies and intricate arrangements are still there, but there's an urgency and raw speed that's almost frightening at times.
-Don't worry: Gjevik is a professional driver on closed course.
+Don't worry: Gjevik is a professional driver on a closed course.

 <div class="spotify ep">
   <iframe src="https://open.spotify.com/embed/album/0uVF1xoHTzpsWeGIq00ILF" width="100%" height="100%" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>